-PUA (PUAR) rider or simply the paid-up additions rider is a unique feature of insurance that has been discussed in details in The Infinite Banking Concept by Nelson Nash.
-In this article, we’ll talk about paid-up additions and how it suits this often neglected, and often misunderstood, financial freedom channel known as whole life.
+PUA (PUAR) rider or simply the paid-up additions rider is a unique feature of insurance that has been discussed at length in designing a policy or system of policies that would enable the policy owner to properly implement The Infinite Banking Concept, developed by the late R. Nelson Nash.
+In this article, we’ll talk about paid-up additions and how it suits this often neglected, and often misunderstood, financial freedom tool known as participating dividend paying whole life insurance.

 Now, that is a wordy definition, but it still seems difficult to understand, and it doesn’t define what it really is.

 Financial experts: Paid up Additions

 Now try imagining paid-up additions the same way as mini-paid up life insurance policies stacked on top of your original participating whole life policy.

 Paid-up means exactly that.
 Once it’s purchased, you never pay anything for it again.
 What each PUA does is accelerate your daily cash value growth as well as your total death benefit.

 For starters, Paid-Up Additions are a spec that exists in participating dividend paying whole life insurance.
 As mentioned above, they can be purchased with additional deposits of premium, dividends or a combination of both.
 When dividends are used to purchase PUA’s, there is no taxable event triggered.